 The Authority has designated itself as a public benefit entity (PBE) for financial reporting purposes.

-13.2 Reporting entity (continued)

 Separate Financial Statements have been prepared for the Fund in terms of section 93 of the GSF Act.

 13.2 Basis of preparation

 The financial statements have been prepared on a going concern basis.
 All accounting policies, have been applied consistently to all periods.